-- 79 5.1 The comparison of color is one of the key steps taken in a fiber comparison, as color is one of the most important - discriminating characteristics of fibers.
-Microspectrophotometers allow for an objective measurement of the color - 81 (based upon selective light absorption) of small samples, which can be complementary to, and more discriminatory - 82 than, microscopical color comparisons. - 83 5.2 Microspectrophotometric spectral comparison is one part of a multi-analytical comparative approach.
-It is used - 84 in conjunction with techniques that identify the fiber composition, such as polarized light microscopy (PLM) and - 85 Fourier transform infrared spectroscopy (FTIR).
-For the identification of the dye components, other techniques such
+5.1 The comparison of color is one of the key steps taken in a fiber comparison, as color is one of the most important discriminating characteristics of fibers.
+Microspectrophotometers allow for an objective measurement of the color

+(based upon selective light absorption) of small samples, which can be complementary to, and more discriminating than, microscopical color comparisons.

+5.2 Microspectrophotometric spectral comparison is one part of a multi-analytical comparative approach.
+It is used in conjunction with techniques that identify the fiber composition, such as polarized light microscopy (PLM) and Fourier transform infrared spectroscopy (FTIR).
+For the identification of the dye components, other techniques such as thin layer chromatography (TLC), Raman spectroscopy, or liquid chromatography mass spectrometry (LC-MS) can be employed and are complementary to the information provided by microspectrophotometry.
+For more detailed information regarding PLM, FTIR, and TLC refer to E2228, E2224, and E2227 respectively.

-- as thin layer chromatography (TLC), Raman spectroscopy, or liquid chromatography mass spectrometry (LC-MS) - 87 can be employed and are complementary to the information provided by microspectrophotometry.
-For more detailed - information regarding PLM, FTIR, and TLC refer to E2228, E2224, and E2227 respectively. - 89 5.3 This guide is designed to assist a FSP in the selection of appropriate sample preparation methods and - 90 instrumental parameters for the analysis and comparison of colored fibers.
-When used for comparison purposes, the - 91 goal is to determine whether any exclusionary differences exist between the samples (1-9). - 92 5.4 There are limitations to the usefulness of microspectrophotometric comparison. - 93 5.4.1 Absorption can be impacted by sample handling, physical damage or environmental factors.
-For example, a - 94 textile that has been exposed to environmental factors that irregularly alter the color (e.g., photofading) can interfere - with color determination, thus causing spectral differences between individual fibers. - 96 5.4.2 Very dark or very light fibers may display data of limited value in the visible region. - 97 5.4.3 Certain fiber types naturally absorb in the UV region (e.g., wool, polyester), limiting data collection and - 98 interpretation.
+5.3 This guide is designed to assist a FSP in the selection of appropriate sample preparation methods and instrumental parameters for the microspectrophotometric analysis and comparison of fibers.
+When used for comparison purposes, the goal is to determine whether any exclusionary differences exist between the samples (1-9).

+5.4 Limitations to the value of MSP data and comparisons include:

+5.4.1 Absorption can be impacted by environmental factors, physical damage, or sample handling.
+For example, a fiber or textile that has been exposed to environmental factors that irregularly alter the color (e.g., photofading) can exhibit spectral differences to a fiber or textile that has not been similarly exposed.

+5.4.2 Very dark or very light fibers may display data of limited value in the visible region.

+5.4.3 Certain fiber types naturally absorb in the UV region (e.g., wool, polyester), limiting data collection and interpretation.

+5.4.4 MSP is not a practical technique to identify the individual dyes in a fiber.

-- 99 5.4.4 Inability to differentiate between individual dye components. - 5.5 Fiber sample spectra are measured using transmittance spectroscopy.
-The emission of fluorescence by fiber - samples is also measurable using an MSP with microspectrofluorimetry capability (9-12).
+5.5 Fiber sample spectra are measured using transmittance spectroscopy.
+The emission of fluorescence by fiber samples is also measurable using an MSP with microspectrofluorimetry capability (9-12).